TCG Card Grading 101: Is It Worth It?

 It's tempting to treat slabs as assets.
 Be careful.
 Graded cards are speculative collectibles, not guaranteed investments, and several forces work against the "grade and hold to riches" story:

-Modern cards are graded in enormous numbers.
-The more 10s that exist of a given card, the less scarce — and often less valuable — each one becomes.
-A high grade is only special if it's actually hard to get.
+Modern cards are graded in enormous numbers — the industry graded well over 25 million cards in 2025 alone.
+The more 10s that exist of a given card, the less scarce, and often less valuable, each one becomes.
+A high grade is only special if it's actually hard to get. -

 None of this means grading is bad — for the right card it's clearly worthwhile.
 It means you should grade because the specific math works and because you value the authentication and protection, not because someone promised slabs only go up.
 This isn't financial advice; it's a nudge to run the numbers on each card and treat any upside as a bonus, not a plan.